MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/xcode-ios/xcode-ios-mp.md

 #endif
 ```

-Notes about using the Xbox Live SDK in Xcode iOS projects:
+## Using the Xbox Live SDK in Xcode iOS projects

-	a.
-All access to the Xbox Live SDK needs to be through C++.
-You cannot directly call the SDK from Objective-C or Swift.
+* All access to the Xbox Live SDK needs to be through C++.
+  You cannot directly call the Xbox Live SDK from Objective-C or Swift.

-	b.
-You will need to make use of Xcode's Objective-C++ files (*.mm).
-These allow you to mix Objective-C and C++ code:
+* You need to use Xcode's _Objective-C++_ files (`*.mm`), which enable you to mix Objective-C and C++ code.
     - You can import header files for both languages.
     - You can run C++ code in Obj-C functions.
     - You can run Obj-C code in C++ methods.

 ## See also